 - If you’re serious, don’t make your counteroffer too small – A reduction of only 1% from your original asking price can be perceived as insulting.
-Reduce the price by 1-3% if you want to get the negotiations moving, reduce 1-3%.
+Reduce the price by 1-3% if you want to get the negotiations moving.

 - Insist that they show a mortgage pre-approval letter or proof of funds – You don’t want the deal falling through because the buyer was refused a mortgage.
 Ask for proof that they can close the sale on receiving their first offer.

 - The price isn’t everything – Don’t get too focused on only the amount.
 Other important considerations are the closing costs, contingencies, and the purchasing timeline.

 Once you have an offer, you’re satisfied with, either your agent or the seller’s agent will circulate a deal sheet to the lawyers and brokers on both sides.
 Both attorneys will then negotiate the purchase contract on behalf of their respective clients.
 Once an agreement has been reached, the buyer will sign the contract and hand over a check for the down payment (usually 10% of the contract price).
 The contract is then sent to the seller for countersigning which only then makes the contract legally binding.